Siruguppa: Geography and climate

-Siruguppa is located at 15.63°N 76.9°E. Located on the Deccan plateau, it has an average elevation of 373 metres (1223 feet).
+Siruguppa is located at 15.63°N 76.9°E. Located on the Deccan Plateau, it has an average elevation of 373 metres (1223 feet).
 It belongs to the dry inland region of Karnataka with an annual rainfall of 645 mm.
-The Taluk is bounded in the south by Bellary taluk, in the west by Hospet taluk, in the north by Sindhanur taluk of Raichur district and in the east by Adoni taluk of Kurnool district of Andhra Pradesh.
+The Taluk is bounded in the south by Bellary and Kurugodu taluk, in the west by Hospet and Karatagi taluk, in the north by Sindhanur taluk of Raichur district and in the east by Adoni taluk of Kurnool district of Andhra Pradesh.

 Town architecture

 Historically, Siruguppa town was not a great commercial centre, despite being made a taluk headquarter during the British era.
 Even after independence, the town did not undergo much expansion.
 But, it is a major exporter of rice from Karnataka.

 The map of Siruguppa is bitter-gourd shaped, with much of the town spread heavily on either side of NH-150A (Jevargi-Chamarajanagar).
 Most of the new extension areas are also developed alongside Bellary road making the town look longer and narrower.